Board & Auditors

 Persons who are compliance officers or who perform compliance functions and who have a contract of employment with a financial institution according to the following definition may become members of the Association:

-as well as the Swiss National Bank and the Swiss Post, Postfinance.
+b) as well as the Swiss National Bank.

 Applications for membership are to be made and submitted only via the SACO website.
 The decision regarding approval for membership shall be made by the Executive Board.
 The Executive Board may also reject a membership application without having to give reasons.